 2. Start your day with a little lemon

 Start your day by drinking a tall glass of water with juice from half of a lemon in the morning.
 Lemon helps re-hydrate the system and promotes digestion, which will help the flow of waste out of your body.
 The vitamin C in lemon juice, a powerful antioxidant, also protects against free radicals, strengthening the immune system.

 3. Sit up correctly

 If your body allows it, roll over onto your right side, then push yourself up into a sitting position before standing with a straight back (no hunching).
 It's the gentlest way to get up, takes the pressure off your heart and back and is an easy ritual to do first thing in the AM.

 Your body has just been booted down for hours, so it takes time for it to readjust; don't expect it to be ready from the get-go.
 Start with a few gentle stretches to ease yourself into the day.
 Stimulating your nervous system and muscles will make you more aware more quickly.

 Declare distraction-free time as you eat.
 Refrain from checking your phone, listening to the TV, radio or reading the newspaper and simply enjoy and savour your food as you focus on the day ahead.
 You'll leave the house with a clear head.

 6. Let the music play

-Make a morning playlist to keep you moving - and on time.
-After a while by the time one song ends and another begins, you should be moving on to eating breakfast or heading out the door.
+Make a morning playlist to keep you moving — and on time.
+By the time one song ends and another begins, you should be moving on to eating breakfast or heading out the door.